A person with normal eyesight would have nothing to know in the way of Impressionism' unless he was in a blinding light or in the dusk or dark.

 - Wear sunglasses: Ensure that you protect your eyes from direct sunlight by wearing sunglasses.
 Ensure that you put on sunglasses that prevent 99 to 100 percent of both UVA and UVB radiation.

 - Wear protective eyewear: Put on safety glasses and goggles for some activities such as during some sporting programs, doing construction work, or doing home repairs.

 - Give your eyes a rest: Staring or working with a computer for a long time can wear-out your eyes.
 Make sure that you give rest to your eyes by taking a break every 20 minutes to look at something about 20 feet away for 20 seconds.

-- Cataracts: This is the clouding of the lens that prevents a clear and sharp image to be produced.
+- Cataracts: This is the clouding of the lens that prevents a clear and sharp image from being produced.
 This clouding results in blurred images.

-- Age-related macular degeneration (ARMD): This eye-related problem is seen as a degenerative condition of the macula (the central retina).
+- Age-related macular degeneration (ARMD): This eye-related problem is seen as a macula's degenerative condition (the central retina).
 It is caused by the hardening of the arteries that nourish the retina.